How to do a risk analysis in project management?

 In project risk management, anticipation is a step in its own right.

-- prevention: this involves taking action to prevent the risk from occurring;
+• prevention: this involves taking action to prevent the risk from occurring;

-- draw up a contingency plan: preparing alternative solutions can help reduce the impact;
+• draw up a contingency plan: preparing alternative solutions can help reduce the impact;

-- transfering risk: transferring risk to a third party by means of insurance contracts or external services is another strategy worth considering.
+• transfering risk: transferring risk to a third party by means of insurance contracts or external services is another strategy worth considering.

 Step 4: Analyze risks during the project

-How do you set up a risk monitoring system?
+How to set up risk monitoring?

-- regular reviews through periodic meetings are useful for adjusting risk management strategies;
+• regular reviews through periodic meetings are useful for adjusting risk management strategies;

-What are the key risk indicators?
+What are the key metrics for monitoring risk?

-To ensure effective risk monitoring and keep control of your projects, it is essential to monitor certain KPIs such as :
+To ensure effective risk monitoring and keep control of your projects, it is essential to monitor certain KPIs such as:

-- probability of occurrence to assess changes in risk probability;
+• probability of occurrence to assess changes in risk probability;

-- risk impacts to track changes in impact ;
+• risk impacts to track changes in impact ;

-- risk exposure which combines impact and probability;
+• risk exposure : which combines impact and probability;

-- reaction time to measure the time between the identification of a risk and the implementation of a solution;
+• reaction time to measure the time between the identification of a risk and the implementation of a solution;

-Adopt a proactive approach and equip yourself with the right indicators to adjust your plans in real time!
+Take a proactive approach and equip yourself with the right indicators to adjust your plans in real time!

 Yes, there is an important difference between risk management and risk analysis.